lu-ren/Duality2/README.md

 Duallity2 is a simple python-based generative password manager.
 It generates passwords based on three inputs: a file secret, a pin, and the url.

+Generating passwords is as follows:
+- Intermediate := SHA512(pin + fileSecret)
+- 100,000 rounds of pdkf2_hmac(Intermediate + url)

 The file secret is intended to be stored and managed in a private git repo.

+In a way, the password to your git repo can be considered your master password.

 ## Requirements